evhub/coconut/HELP.md

 ```
 which should display Coconut's command-line help.

-_Note: If you're having trouble installing Coconut, or if anything else mentioned in this tutorial doesn't seem to work for you, feel free to [open an issue](https://github.com/evhub/coconut/issues/new) and it'll be addressed as soon as possible._
+_Note: If you're having trouble installing Coconut, or if anything else mentioned in this tutorial doesn't seem to work for you, feel free to [ask for help on Gitter](https://gitter.im/evhub/coconut) and somebody will try to answer your question as soon as possible._

 ## Starting Out